 Chow Down At These 13 All-You-Can-Eat Crab Restaurants In Maryland

-It’s never a bad time to plan out your next big crab feast.
+It’s never a bad time to plan out your next big crab feast in Maryland.
 But if your favorite spots are seasonal, summer always seems to fly by and before you know it, you realize you forgot to chow down on Maryland’s state food: blue crabs.
 Plan ahead!
-Check out these 13 restaurants around the Old Line State that offer all-you-can-eat crab feasts.
+Check out these 13 restaurants that offer all-you-can-eat crabs in Maryland.
 The best crab buffets in Maryland are sure to impress even the pickiest crab fan.

 There are even MORE crab restaurants to enjoy around Maryland.
 If there’s one thing that’s true about Marylanders, it’s that we take our steamed crabs very seriously.
-And we know it might get a little heated, but here are the 15 restaurants dishing up the best steamed crab in the state.
+And we know it might get a little heated, but here are the 15 restaurants dishing up the best steamed crabs in Maryland.